senior woman with AMD

 • Lifestyle factors

-Smoking and eating a diet high in saturated fat can increase your risk of AMD.
+Smoking or eating a diet high in saturated fat can increase your risk of AMD.
 Furthermore, these habits increase the risk of high blood pressure and cardiovascular disease–two additional risk factors for AMD.

 • Obesity